Are you now a Dependent Contractors who will now have to pay the same tax as permanent employees.

 It recommends that some Independent Contractors should now be classified as Dependent Contractors.

 They want changes to “minimal and ambiguous” currently legislation to ensure clearer distinctions between employees, the self-employed and workers who rely on one company for their main source of income”.

-It seems that Matthew Taylor wants to redefine them in law as Dependent Contractors.
+It seems that Matthew Taylor wants to redefine those who get their money primarily from one source as Dependent Contractors in law.